DenisKohlKompendix/CatFood/README.md

 It is written in Ruby.
 Catfood is a dynamic and easy to extend system to perpare files form dataanalys Processing.

 You can sequancel run same tasks over your data.
-The tasks are named in Catfood contex Can.
+The tasks are independend scripts.
+You will find same of them in the folder **catfood**.

 ## Can

 the is a task the will run in the Catfood main task.
 The idea is to run same task sequancel over your data.
-All **Cans** must have the variable content.
-The variable
+All **Cans** provide the file Data in der variable named *content*.
-content, contains the data from the files you have load.

 ## Simplel Can
 	Can_dump.rb
 	puts content
+	## content contains the data from the file.

 ## Strip HTML Can
 	Can_stripHTML.rb